gbif/ssg-gb25/content/05_travel-accommodation/en.md

 ### Insurance

-Participants are advised to ensure appropriate travel insurance for travel to Finland.
+Participants are advised to ensure appropriate travel insurance for travel to Ireland.

 -----------------------